Great depression of British agriculture: Social effects

 Between 1809 and 1879, 88% of British millionaires had been landowners; between 1880 and 1914 this figure dropped to 33% and fell further after the First World War.
 During the first three-quarters of the nineteenth century, the British landed aristocracy were the wealthiest class in the world's richest country.
 In 1882 Charles George Milnes Gaskell wrote that "the vast increase in the carrying power of ships, the facilities of intercourse with foreign countries, [and] the further cheapening of cereals and meat" meant that economically and politically the old landed class were no longer lords of the earth.
-The new wealthy elite were no longer British aristocrats but American businessmen, such as Henry Ford, John D. Rockefeller and Andrew W. Mellon, who made their wealth from industry rather than land.
 By the late nineteenth century, British manufacturers eclipsed the aristocracy as the richest class in the nation.
 As Arthur Balfour stated in 1909: "The bulk of the great fortunes are now in a highly liquid state...They do not consist of huge landed estates, vast parks and castles, and all the rest of it".

 Responses

-The Prime Minister at the outset of the depression, Benjamin Disraeli, had once been a staunch upholder of the Corn Laws and had predicted ruin for agriculture if they were repealed.
+The prime minister at the outset of the depression, Benjamin Disraeli, had once been a staunch upholder of the Corn Laws and had predicted ruin for agriculture if they were repealed.
 However, unlike most other European governments, his government did not revive tariffs on imported cereals to save their farms and farmers.
 Despite calls from landowners to reintroduce the Corn Laws, Disraeli responded by saying that the issue was settled and that protection was impracticable.
 Ensor claimed that the difference between Britain and the Continent was due to the latter having conscription; rural men were thought to be the best suited as soldiers, but for Britain, with no conscript army, that did not apply.
 He also claimed that Britain staked its future on continuing to be "the workshop of the world", as the leading manufacturing nation.
 Robert Blake claimed that Disraeli was dissuaded from reviving protection because the urban working class was enjoying cheap imported food at a time of industrial depression and rising unemployment.
 Enfranchised by Disraeli in 1867, working men's votes were crucial in a general election and he did not want to antagonise them.

 However, Disraeli's government appointed a Royal Commission on agricultural depression.
 It attributed the depression to bad harvests and foreign competition.
 Its final report of 1882 recommended changing the burden of local taxation from real property to the Consolidated Fund and the setting up of a government department for agriculture.
 The new government, a Liberal administration under William Ewart Gladstone, did little.
 Lord Salisbury's government founded the Board of Agriculture in 1889.

 After a series of droughts in the early 1890s, Gladstone's government appointed another Royal Commission into the depression in 1894.
 Its final report found foreign competition as the main cause in the fall in prices.
 It recommended changes in land tenure, tithes, education and other minor items.